Fowthy/studionest/docs/autoscaler-research.md

 ```
 /deploymeny/autoscaler.yml
 ```
+The deployment is done on AWS EKS using AWS CLI.
+The docker images are stored in AWS ECR.
 For each service there is a limit of max 5 pods.
 In the results & analysis section, I will try different configurations based on the results with the current setup

 ## Performance Metrics